pmoorman/growthcasts/collections/_intro/section2.md

 <blockquote>
 <span class="underline underline--short"><b>“Powered by” loop</b><br></span>
   You know that Intercom widget on millions of sites, don’t you?
 Whenever a company uses Intercom, they expose their live chat widget on their website.
-The widget simply says *“Powered by Intercom”*, and brings new users in touch with Intercom.
+The widget simply says <i>“Powered by Intercom”</i>, and brings new users in touch with Intercom.
 </blockquote>

 <img src="/assets/images/powered-by-loop.png" style="width: 100%; height: auto; border:0;">